Obscurely/RustTemplate/README.md

 Works just like any other dmg installer you've used.

-1. Go to the [Releases Tab](https://github.com/Obscurely/EStash/releases) and download the _estash-macos-installer.dmg_ file.
+1. Go to the [Releases Tab](https://github.com/Obscurely/CHANGEME/releases) and download the _CHANGEME-macos-installer.dmg_ file.
 2. Double click to run the dmg.
 3. Drag the app folder over the _Applications_ folder.
 4. Done, you've just installed the app, should see it in launchpad now.